Jaro Education

 Before adding new features to a product, it can be helpful to advertise the feature on the website and provide a link for more information.
 This link can explain that the feature is in development.
 By measuring clicks to the link, you can get an idea of the need and relevance of the feature before investing in development.

-A Minimum Viable Product (MVP) is useful in design thinking because it helps teams check their ideas and get feedback from users before they spend a lot of time and money making a final product.
+MVP in design thinking is useful because it helps teams check their ideas and get feedback from users before they spend a lot of time and money making a final product.
 In the future, MVPs will still be important for making new and user-friendly solutions that meet what customers want.
 As technology gets better, MVPs will be even more helpful for design thinking.

 Boost your career in design thinking by knowing the vitals of MVPs with IIT Delhi’s Executive Programme in Product Innovation & Design Thinking for Business Growth.
-This comprehensive course offers practical skills and knowledge, with live classes and mentorship from industry experts.
-Enrol in this programme and gain valuable insights to take your career to the next level.
+This comprehensive course, offered in collaboration with Jaro Education, offers practical skills and knowledge, with live classes and mentorship from industry experts.
+Enroll in this programme and gain valuable insights to take your career to the next level.